inabikarilibrary/inalib/inapedia/tournaments/hg/hg4.md

 # Hades Garden 4

-Hades Garden #4 is the fourth edition of the
+Hades Garden #4 was the fourth edition of the
 [Hades Garden](hgmain.md) tournament series.
 26 players participated.